 Rabbi Rooks is married to Rabbi Joe Rooks Rapport, who is also a Senior Rabbi at The Temple.
 They are the parents of two awesome young adults – Yael and Lev.

 Rabbi Rooks has served The Temple congregation since 1988.
-She teaches in a variety of adult education classes, as well as teaching the Religious School’s fifth grade class and working closely with Bar and Bat Mitzvah students.
-Rabbi Rooks is involved in Social Action and Women’s Programming, along with Outreach to people becoming Jewish and intermarried families in the congregation.
+She taught in a variety of adult education classes, as well as the Religious School’s fifth grade class and worked closely with Bar and Bat Mitzvah students.
+Rabbi Rooks was involved in Social Action and Women’s Programming, along with Outreach to people becoming Jewish and intermarried families in the congregation.
 Her work with senior adults led her to create Senior University, an annual day-long series of seminars for senior adults.